BensonWathigo/tim412_Application/README.md

 The login authentification uses a firebase database as for now.

 #Future plans
-1. Host it using netifly or any other appplication.
+1. Host it using any appplication.
 2. Intergrate google sign in .
 3. Ecommerce app. # Smokies and mayais discount prices.
 4.